 A common test used to diagnose discogenic back pain is discography.
 During discography or discogram, a needle is placed into the center of the affected disc and a small amount of contrast dye is injected.
 A CT scan and fluoroscopy (real-time x-ray) are used to visualize the morphology and integrity of the disc while provocative testing helps to identify the source of pain.
 Provocative testing is performed by increasing the pressure within the disc.
 The increased pressure simulates the patient’s back pain provided the disc being tested is the culprit.
 The combination of abnormal morphology and concordant pain during provocative testing is generally considered a positive test for discogenic back pain.
 Diagnostic discography is used most often in conjunction with clinical evaluation by neurosurgeons prior to performing lumbar fusion in an effort to help support the location of the patient’s pain generator.

-Treatment for Discogenic Back Pain
+Treatment and Surgery for Discogenic Back Pain

 Several therapies have been used to target the painful nerve endings within the affected discs in patients with discogenic back pain.
 Non-surgical techniques include applying heat to the affected area, physical therapy, medication, and trans-dermal electrical nerve stimulation.
 However, non-surgical treatments are often ineffective in treating chronic back pain long-term.